MLB rumors: Ex-Yankees, Mets, Rutgers star Todd...

 - News Article

-MLB rumors: Ex-Yankees, Mets, Rutgers star Todd Frazier facing end of career after latest roster move - nj.com
+MLB rumors: Ex-Yankees, Mets, Rutgers star Todd Frazier hits the open market - nj.com

 Todd Frazier, the Little League World Series hero from Toms River, N.J. who went on to star at Rutgers, played for the New York Yankees in 2017 and New York Mets from 2018 to 2020.